teckgeekz/blog-teckgeekz/content/pages/posts/how-to-generate-inbound-air-flights-booking-calls-on-google-ads.md

       value: /images/Inbound%20calls%20for%20Travel.jpg
       keyName: property
       relativeUrl: true
+    - name: 'og:description'
+      value: >-
+        Are you looking for inbound calls for Airlines in United States.
+Need assistance in generating inbound calls for Delta, United, Southwest and spirit Airlines.
+      keyName: property
+      relativeUrl: false
   type: stackbit_page_meta
   description: >-
     Are you looking for inbound calls for Airlines in United States.
 Need